*This post contains some affiliate links (SEE DISCLOSURE POLICY)

 My kids loved this corn succotash recipe!
 And the fact that it had lima beans in it didn’t even register.
 In other words: I don’t have lima bean haters on my hands.
 And I guess I should feel lucky for that.
 Though I have to admit, I’d feel a whole lot luckier if I got to eat the lima beans they picked out!

-Would you have loved a sister like me?
+Would you have loved having a sister like me?
+One that would gladly eat your lima beans?
 LEAVE ME A COMMENT!

 And if you’re looking for more delicious, healthy, vegetarian, gluten-free and Weight Watchers Friendly side dishes, give this recipe a try: